Chapter 6:

 The swamp wolf slammed both of its paws on top of the bastion.

 Lev knew there was no chance to scream.
 His legs thundered across the stone top.
 Ahead was the castle of the bastion.
-Lev made it through the entrance, as the wolf slowly crawled to it.
+Lev made it through the entrance as the wolf slowly crawled toward it.

-Lev carried Kitezh to the top of the castle.
-The sights above the whole town would probably be their last, as there was no escape.
+Lev carried Kitezh up to the top of the castle.
+The sights above the whole town would probably be their last, as there was nowhere else to escape.
+It was a long drop down to hard stone, or a ravenous swamp wolf.

-“We’re not going to fire it, look down there.”
+“We’re not going to fire it, look down there,” said Lev, pointing down below the wall.

-They did not need to look, as the swamp wolf clawed at the walls of the castle, ready to perch on top.
+They did not need to look down, as the swamp wolf was already clawing at the walls of the castle, ready to perch on top.
 It was only moments until their death.

 “We could jump, if you want the cowards way out of this life,” said Lev.

 Kitezh would take those words as defeat.
 She began to contemplate jumping too.
-However, she was thinking it in a different way.
+However, she was thinking of that idea differently.

 “Are you willing to be a dead man again?” asked Kitezh.

-“I know at this point, it’s going to mean you figured something out.
-To get us both out of it.”
+“I know at this point, it’s going to mean you figured something out to get us both out of this shit.”

 “Well… Not exactly… For you at least.”

-Lev grabbed hold of Kitezh, and was pissed off.
+Lev fiercely grabbed hold of Kitezh.
+He was pissed off.

 “What the hell are you saying?!”